fileturn/fileturn_gem/README.md

 Ruby Gem Support for [FileTurn](https://fileturn.net/) Api.
 FileTurn converts your files to different formats.

+# Api Docs

+Check out our [api docs](https://fileturn.net/documentation) for more information.

 ## Installation

 Add this line to your application's Gemfile: